 This is how to make a dutch oven whole chicken!
 It’s super easy and flavorful using this method.
-Tender oven baked whole chicken inside a cast iron pot is the only way to go for me now that I have cast iron pans.
-You’ll never go back after you’ve tried this and other cast iron recipes.
+Tender oven baked whole chicken inside a cast iron pot is the only way to go for me now!
+You’ll never go back after you’ve tried this and other dutch oven recipes.

 This is all you need to make a dutch oven whole chicken

-- Dutch oven (I have this 7 quart)
+- Dutch oven <—-I have this 7 quart model

 - Whole chicken